Hear The Pitch

 StoryWeaver seeks to:

-- Increase the number of organizations and partners using StoryWeaver and integrate its content into more programs
+- Increase the number of organizations and partners using StoryWeaver and integrate its content into more reading programs

 - Raise US $1 million in grant funding by the end of 2020